microsoft/napajs/benchmark/README.md

 1. overhead of getting marshalled data and transport context from C++ map (with shared_lock).
 2. overhead of calling `transport.unmarshall` on marshalled data.

 For `store.set`, numbers below indicates the cost beyond marshall is around 0.07~0.4ms varies per payload size.
-(10B to 18KB). `store.get` takes a bit more: 0.06~0.9ms with the same payload size varance.
+(10B to 18KB). `store.get` takes a bit more: 0.06~0.9ms with the same payload size variance.
 If the value in store is not updated frequently, it's always good to cache it in JavaScript world.

 Please refer to [store-overhead.ts](./store-overhead.ts) for test details.